thenormalsquid/bstree/readme.md

 ## Iterative implementation

 Anything which can be done with recursion can be done with iteration.
+Iterative techniques can be useful in resource constrained systems, such as sensors and small devices.

+Being able to visualize how iteration works is also a useful skill.
+For example, one way to implement a binary search tree with iteration is by creating a stack of nodes as the tree is traversed.
+Understanding how this stack works requires making the implicit "magic" of recursion explicit.

 Algorithms such as breadth-first search are easier to implement by iteration.

+Some milestones for iterative implementation:

+* Ruby, inorder traverse implemented in `tree.rb` on 2017-04-10.
+* c++, inorder traverse implemented in `tree.cpp` on 2017-04-18.

+At some point I'll make a table for all these milestones, but I'm not yet sure what the milestones will be.

 ## Trees implemented with arrays instead of pointers